obsidianmd/obsidian-developer-docs/en/Reference/App CSS variables.md

 #### Extended colors

-These variables define the breadth of extended colors used for status messages (errors, warnings, success), callouts, syntax highlighting, graph nodes, and Canvas elements.
+Extended color variables define the broader range of colors used for status messages (errors, warnings, success), callouts, syntax highlighting, graph nodes, and Canvas elements.

-The variables can use any valid CSS color units, however an additional RGB variable is also stored for each color, that is used wherever semi-translucent RGBA colors are needed.
+The variables can use any valid CSS color units, however an additional RGB variable is also defined for each color, that is used wherever semi-translucent RGBA colors are needed.
 For example:

 ```css
 color: var(--color-red);